 The Deputy Registrar (Student Services), Mr Peter O'Brien, and his Administrative Assistant, Mrs Anne Beaumont, are located on the first floor of the Chancellery.
 They will help those students who need advice and who have problems but who do not seem to be provided for by the other organizations and services mentioned.
-As well as dealing with general enquiries they are especially concerned with the problems of physically handicapped and disabled students and those in need of financial assistance.
-The latter students should see Mrs Beaumont.
-Enquire at room 148E, phone 2482 (general enquiries) or 3164 (financial assistance).
+As well as dealing with general enquiries they are especially concerned with the problems of physically handicapped and disabled students.
+Enquire at room 148E, phone 2482.